 We attended a temporary display at our local museum.
 This is a first for our museum and I hope they intend on offering displays throughout the year.
 It was so much fun.
 They offered champagne, other beverages and a wonderful array of snacks and fruit.
-Much like the food we experienced by catering Dallas TX there was enough variety that one could eat healthily.
+Much like the food we experienced in Dallas TX, there was enough variety that one could eat healthily.
 I was pleased to see that our small community could give the same quality as caterers in Dallas.
 It was a very nice experience.

 The topic of the display was the 1913 flood that happened in our town of Peru, Indiana.
 It literally changed the economic structure of our town.
 The flood was devastating and our town never really bounced back.
 Other industry came in but not like before.
 Because of the flood, local industry moved to different locals and employment in our area was hard to come by.
 You wouldn’t think that a flowing river would have so much impact.
 The changes to the ground made by the railroads and farming practices change the coarse of the river and made it a dangerous entity.